samedii/eve/README.md

 After replacing with linear layers and decreasing size:

     Average loss: 0.2139, Accuracy: 9387/10000 (94%)

+* Network 28x28x10, 10x10, 10x10

 ## Chapter 4 - Hyper prediction model for mnist problem
 Create network in chapter 3 using a hyper network.
+* Network 28x28x10, 10x10, 10x10
+* Hyper network 5x50, 50x20, 20x20, 20x20, 20x20, 20x1
+  (around 1/4th of the weights of the network)

 Hyper prediction model performance:

-    Average loss: 1.2634, Accuracy: 5990/10000 (60%)
+    Average loss: 0.5999, Accuracy: 8236/10000 (82%)

 This is worse than a linear model.
-Have not spent much time on hyperparameters and it may be possible to get a lot better.
+May be possible to get a lot better.
 At first it was stuck at 10% accuracy.
 It seems to be very sensitive.
 Added batch normalization

-The endgoal of residual hypernetworks should be simpler than the normal hyper networks?
+The end goal of residual hypernetworks should be simpler than the normal hyper networks?
 Only need to say what change we would like to see in the weights